Namonaki0/SmartCourse/README.md

 # SmartCourse - concept
 Online course concept website

-The sole purpouse of this project is to practice some skills.
+The sole purpose of this project is to practice some skills.

 None of the promotional content on this website is real.